QI GONG (Chi Gung) - THE HEALING FORM OF TAI CHI

 Important aspects of Qi Gong:

 There are hundreds of Qi Gong movements, and each Qi Gong master selects somewhere around 10-15 movements and builds his or her routine around those choreographed movements.
 I have many different Qi Gong routines, and I find a lot of similarity between them.
 But after finding what works best for me, I have practiced the same routines for years.

 I recommend that once one settles on a specific program, before you ever begin to work with it, listen and watch the entire routine.
 Some DVD programs today are very professionally done with background music, and with some you can turn the "instruction" voice off and just listen to the music as you follow along.

 Once we learn the basic movements of a Qi Gong routine

 I highly recommend a book, The Healer Within, by Chinese Medical Doctor, Roger Jahnke.
 I consider it to be the "bible" of Qi Gong, including the important what, why and how questions.

-I credit Qi Gong and my healthy lifestyle (diet, supplements, meditation, etc.) for helping my body overcome whatever it was/is that caused my MS.
+I credit Qi Gong and my healthy lifestyle (daily meditation, a very healthy diet, supplements, etc.) for helping my body overcome whatever it was/is that caused my Primary Progressive MS.